lttech-llc/tinkerAccess/tinker_access_client/README.md

 The system was originally designed and created by [Matt Stallard](https://github.com/mstallard), [Ron Thomas](https://github.com/RonaldThomas), and [Matt Peopping](https://github.com/analogpixel) for [TinkerMill](http://www.tinkermill.org) a makerspace in [Longmont, CO](https://www.google.com/maps/place/Longmont,+CO/@40.1679379,-105.1678944,12z/data=!3m1!4b1!4m5!3m4!1s0x876bf908d5cc3349:0xc17da1eef3a32735!8m2!3d40.1672068!4d-105.1019275).
 It is continually being maintained and enhanced by other contributors in the community.

 The client software is a [Python 2.7](https://www.python.org/download/releases/2.7/) service designed to run on the [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
-The service is responsible for coordinating activity between the RPi's peripherals (i.e. RFID reader, LCD, etc.) and the GPIO, as well as communicating with the [tinker-access-server](/tinker_access_server/README.md) for activity logging, authentication, and authorization.
+The service is responsible for coordinating activity between the RPi's peripherals (i.e., RFID reader, LCD, etc.) and the GPIO, as well as communicating with the [tinker-access-server](/tinker_access_server/README.md) for activity logging, authentication, and authorization.

 Official releases of the client software are packaged and published to [PyPI - the Python Package Index ](https://pypi.python.org/pypi/tinker-access-client/)